vinberg88/opensuse/README.md

 ---------------------------------------------

-Blackarch - KDE 6 (Plasma) on Black Arch - Microsoft - Windows 11 - WSL - GWSL - Linux - 2024
+Blackarch - KDE 6 (Plasma) on Black Arch - Microsoft - Windows 11 - WSL - X410 - Linux - 2024

 You can find BlackArch here - NOTE: this install is for testing KDE 6